S.A. Slayer

 Rainforest Records and proceeded to record six songs for a proposed EP at B.O.S.S.
 Studios with producer/engineer duo Bob O'Neill and Rick Shrieves.
 The Prepare to Die EP was released in 1983 and "Slayer" became one of the top metal draws of the Texas scene.
 The band changed their name to S.A.
-Slayer following a cease and desist lawsuit from founder of Metal Blade Records, Brian Slagel, on behalf of thrash metal legends Slayer.
+Slayer following a cease and desist lawsuit from founder of Metal Blade Records, Brian Slagel, on behalf of thrash metal band Slayer.
+However band member Don Van Stavern denies that the band received a cease-and-desist letter, while Brian Slagel denies having sent a cease-and-desist letter.

 History

 Guitarist Art Villarreal left the band in 1983 and joined forces with former Slayer band-mate, powerhouse vocalist Chris Cronk, bassist Pete Perez, and drummer Frank Ferraira to form one of the most influential power-progressive metal units to ever come out of the South Texas metal movement, Karion.
 His replacement was local guitar prodigy Ron Jarzombek who made his recording debut on Slayer's first and what would turn out to be only full-length album, Go For The Throat, again produced and engineered by the team of Bob O'Neill and Rick Shrieves.
 However, the album's release was put on hold indefinitely when Rainforest Records closed their doors.
 It would be another four years until obscure L.A.-based label Under den Linden Records bought the master tapes and issued the LP posthumously in 1988 under the altered moniker "S.A.
 Slayer" as to avoid confusion with the California-based speed–thrash metal outfit of the same name ("S.A." standing for "San Antonio").
 Coincidentally, both bands had shared a bill at San Antonio's infamous rock venue "Villa Fontana" in what has been dubbed as the "Slayer vs. Slayer battle of the bands" when the latter were touring behind their Haunting the Chapel EP.
 The show was the penultimate San Antonio appearance of S.A.
 Slayer, on November 30, 1984.
 The show was conceived, produced and promoted by south Texas concert production company Omni Entertainment.
 A boutique organization created by two high school students committed to growing the burgeoning San Antonio underground heavy metal scene by booking national touring acts and giving local heavy hitters the opportunity to open.